Shaun04/Grind-75-solutions/README.md

 - Method 1: Using Hashmap
 - We build two hashmap for both the strings with the key as the letter and value as the frequency when the character occurs.
 - We then check if the elements are same.
-- We can even use python built in datastructers called Counters.
+- We can even use python built in datastructre called Counters.
 - Time Complexity is O(n+m) and Space Complexity is O(n+m)

 - Method 2: Using Sorting